 Student loan planning is different since there are annual limits and repayment options based on the types of loans.
 If these decisions were so easy, we would not have more than 44.7 million borrowers that owe more than 1.71 trillion dollars.
 Nationally, the total student loan debt balance increased 8.28% in 2020 according to educationdata.org.

-Each week a new headline comes out expressing the ongoing issue of student debt in today’s society.
-There are more than 44 million borrowers who owe more than $1.64 trillion dollars in student debt.
-How did this happen?
-With student debt growing at an alarming rate, I feel a major contributor to this problem is the lack of financial awareness and transparency.
 Families and students do not understand the types of loans available in the Financial Aid award letter.
 Before any loans are taken, every student should have a basic knowledge of the various types of loans available to pay for college and what the loan repayment will look like at graduation.

-Student Debt Structure is Critical
+Why is Student Debt Structure is so Critical?

+It is also important to understand the type of loan a borrower uses.
 Direct Federal Student loans offer better repayment and forgiveness options.

-Using Direct Federal Student Loan First
+Why should families use Direct Federal Student Loan First?

 To qualify for Direct Federal Student Loans, the student must submit the FAFSA.
-Once the FAFSA is completed, it is possible to see both Subsidized Direct Loan and an Unsubsidized Direct Loan on your award letter.
+Once the FAFSA is completed, it is possible to see both a Subsidized Direct Loan and an Unsubsidized Direct Loan on your award letter.
 Your need at each college will determine if you receive just an Unsubsidized loan or a combination of both the Subsidized and Unsubsidized loans.